RemakerAiApp/pinterest-auto-pin/README.md

 # pinterest-auto-pin
-Pinterest auto pin generator to generate pin from post Rss feed.
+Pinterest auto pin generator to generate a pin from a post RSS feed.